AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 a higher number of dimensions, as mentioned in §5.7.

-are many solutions in multidimensional theories, differing, for
+solutions in multidimensional theories, differing, for example,

-However, different geometries of additional dimensions imply
+different geometries of additional dimensions imply different

-physical phenomena in the macroscopic world.
+phenomena even in the macroscopic world.

 So much so briefly about the proposals of the unitary field theory of the 20s-40s.
 These theories have never crossed the speculative level.
-In the meantime, research in the field of atomic physics has revealed new laws that govern the microworld - the laws of quantum physics .
-And two other types of fundamental interactions have been discovered - strong and weak interactions , which have completely different properties than gravitational and electromagnetic forces.
+In the meantime, research in the field of atomic physics has revealed new laws that govern the microworld - the laws of quantum physics.
+And two other types of fundamental interactions have been discovered - strong and weak interactions, which have completely different properties than gravitational and electromagnetic forces.
 This pushed earlier unitary theories into the background.

 Gravity, black holes and space-time physics : | ||